lgreco/DataStructures/Exams/SU21_Final/src/readme.md

 Modify the class `FinalTree` as follows, without changing the signatures of the provided methods or of the methods requested below.

-* Complete `boolean isLeaf` in inner class `Node`.
+* Complete `boolean isLeaf` in inner class `LinkedList271`.
-* Modify inner class `Node` to include a pointer to the parent of the node.
-Consequently modify method `addNode` to assign a value to the parent pointer, upon successful insertion of a new node to the tree.
+* Modify inner class `LinkedList271` to include a pointer to the parent of the LLNode.
+Consequently modify method `addNode` to assign a value to the parent pointer, upon successful insertion of a new LLNode to the tree.
-* (BONUS) Write a `boolean isLeft()` in inner class `Node` that returns `true` if the invoking node is the left child of its parent and false otherwise.
+* (BONUS) Write a `boolean isLeft()` in inner class `LinkedList271` that returns `true` if the invoking LLNode is the left child of its parent and false otherwise.

 Class `FinalTree` includes a main method with rudimentary testing, so that you can verify your solutions (except the BONUS question).